nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctrl_srv.rst

 States
 ******

-Not to be confused with the state machine states, the Light LC Server's states represent its current mode of operation and configuration.
+Not to be confused with the :ref:`state machine states <bt_mesh_light_ctrl_srv_composition_state_machine>`, the Light LC Server's states represent its current mode of operation and configuration.

 Mode: ``bool``
     Enables or disables the Light LC Server.